linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/27 Arbitrage Free Term Structure.md

 So, now let us complete the tree based on all of the information we have.

-# 27.4 FILLING IN THE REMAINDER OF THE HJM BINOMIAL TREE
+## 27.4 Filling in the Remainder of the HJM Binomial Tree

 Recall that we started with the rates